 The Enhancing Education Award is for a young person or group who have truly influenced education in their community either by providing access and opportunities for others, or by influencing change in education for their communities.
-Whatever they do, this award will go to a young person or group who determined to make a positive difference in enhancing education for others.
+Whatever they do, this award will go to a young person or group who are determined to make a positive difference in enhancing education for others.

 Sponsored by sportscotland

 Right across Scotland young people, through their efforts and determination, are achieving extraordinary things in sport.
 This can either be through playing or helping to increase access and opportunities for sport and active living.
-We want to hear about teams, individuals, coaches, volunteers and indeed anyone else who is inspiring others or set to be the next star of Scottish sporting star.
+We want to hear about teams, individuals, coaches, volunteers and indeed anyone else who is inspiring others or set to be the next Scottish sporting star.

 Health and Wellbeing